uc-r/Intro-R/docs/Case Study/01-case-study-exercises.md

 -----

-**Question 2**: Use a line graph to plot total sales value by day.
-What, if anything, do you find unusual about this visualization?
+**Question 2**: Use a line graph to plot total sales value by `date`.
+What kind of patterns do you find?

 This question is designed to strengthen your ability to use `dplyr` verbs in combination with `geom_line()`.